mohanapriya1994/ContentConceptsData/services/similarity_check.md

     {
       id: 2,
       question: "Is my information secure with you?",
-      answer: "We can edit as per two English language styles – American English and British English.
-You can choose your preferred language style in the online submission form."
+      answer: "We can edit as per two English language styles – American English and British English."
     }
   ]
 }
 key: "similarity_check"
 parentType: "technical"
 ---

+Our similarity check is done by software and then reviewed by editors for your recommendation